egunadi/dsci510/README.md

 - "restaurants.csv" contains 40k+ entries of restaurants that have partnered with Uber eats accross the nation
 - "restaurant-menus.csv" contains 3.71M menu items orderable from the restaurants in "restaurants.csv"

 The dataset is updated frequently and, at the time of writing, was last updated three months ago.
-Both files will be joined via their "restaurant ID" field.
+Both files are joined via their "restaurant ID" fields.

 Also from Kaggle, the second dataset is "Indonesian Food Recipes" <https://www.kaggle.com/datasets/canggih/indonesian-food-recipes>.
 This data was scraped from <https://cookpad.com> and contains 14,000 Indonesian cuisine recipes, broken into eight CSV files based on food type (ex. chicken, beef, tofu, etc.).
 At the time of writing, the data was last updated three years ago.